Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 - parseMessage() - Convert an incoming message into a JSON object.
 - subscribeToChannel() - Subscribe to a pubsub channel.
 - publishToChannel() - Publish a message to a pubsub channel.

-### Relays

-- Create - Add a new Relay to the list of known Relays.
-- Update - Update a Relay entry with newly received data.
-- Prune - Remove a Relay from the list of known Relays.
-- Connect To Relays - Called periodically to renew connections to all known circuit relays.

 ### Services